 Microservices is about breaking the application into manageable self-sufficient services.
 With large scale web applications, users often get to the point where their monolithic application has broken down into multiple logical components as the effort to test the entire web application with every change is prohibitive.

 Operating system-level virtualization or “container technology” such as Docker, Rocket, and LXD offer portability of code across multiple environments.
 Developers are able to move code written on their development machines seamlessly across virtual machines, private cloud, and public cloud.
 Each running container provides everything from an operating system to the code responsible for executing a task.
-XAP, as a JVM-based technology, offers its own container, called GSC, to act as the runtime environment of the deployed PU.
-XAP GSC does not include the operating system, but the PU lifecycle management infrastructure.
-XAP supports multi-tenancy, allowing multiple PUs to be provisioned within the same GSC sharing the same JVM resources, or complete isolation having a dedicated GSC per PU instance.
+As a JVM-based technology, the platform offers its own container, called GSC, to act as the runtime environment of the deployed PU.
+GSC does not include the operating system, but the PU lifecycle management infrastructure.
+GigaSpaces supports multi-tenancy, allowing multiple PUs to be provisioned within the same GSC sharing the same JVM resources, or complete isolation having a dedicated GSC per PU instance.

 The IPUC for Java users has been designed allow users running their PU within their IDE and also to be used with Unit Tests.
 This allows users to simulate a complete PU (specific PU instance or a complete cluster) to be provisioned within the single JVM.
 When testing microservices-based applications, this makes the Unit testing very simple.